komap54/react-helpers/README.md

 ### - \<Wrapper [condition] />

-Conditional render like in <If />, but this time for wrapper component
+Conditional render like in < If />, but this time for wrapping components

 ```js
 import * as React from 'react';